prasanthgsr9/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 Priority: High
 Status: Not Started
 Notes: The design should be consistent with the overall look and feel of the website.
 Any changes to the design should be reviewed by the product owner before implementation.
+Testing Method: Manual testing is used for this task

 2)Task Title: Design and Implement Website Template User Story: As a website user, I want to have a consistent and visually appealing design across all pages of the website.